william-murphy/cs326-final-pi/docs/milestone2.md

  - /people/follow : follow person

 **Create**
- - /create : creates a new recipe and adds it to adds to recent recipes (shared to feed)
+ - /create : creates a new recipe and adds it to recent recipes (shared to feed)

 **Profile**
  - /profile : load default data (bio, saved recipes, my recipes)